9 Incredible Spring Break Getaways to Take This Year

 Windswept coastlines, medieval castles, and a vibrant capital make Wales more than worthy of a spring getaway.
 For those who want to embrace nature, book a room at Palé Hall, an 1870s country estate that once hosted the likes of Queen Victoria and Winston Churchill where you can spend your days fly fishing, hunting, and hiking the sheep-roamed countryside.
 Culture vultures, on the other hand, may want to extend their trip in Cardiff, the nation’s young capital known for its expansive art museums, performance programs, and Edwardian arcades.
 Check in the Exchange Hotel, a restored 19th-century building that once served as the central coal exchange during the industry’s heyday.
 Fresh off a $50 million renovation, the 240-room hotel has a farm-to-fork restaurant, an exhibition space, and a grand hall hung with crystal chandeliers and elegant oil paintings.

 Savannah is breaking away from its buttoned-up Southern roots with a crop of chic new hotels, upscale cocktail bars, and restaurants run by celeb chefs.
-We've got our eyes on the upcoming Perry Lane Hotel, which will debut a trendy rooftop pool and bar, a wine market, and restaurant.
-In January, Sean Brock brought Husk to Savannah—it's now the largest of the four famous outposts and the only one to have a raw bar.
+We've got our eyes on the Perry Lane Hotel, which debuted a trendy rooftop pool and bar, a wine market, and restaurant last year.
+Sean Brock has brought Husk to Savannah—it's now the largest of the four famous outposts and the only one to have a raw bar.
 Order the lowcountry shrimp and ham cracklin’ cornbread with Georgia cane butter.
-After you’ve had your fill, meander over to Artillery, a design-forward drinking den that opened last summer and is raising the bar for the city’s craft cocktail scene.
+After you’ve had your fill, meander over to Artillery, a design-forward drinking den that raises the bar for the city’s craft cocktail scene.

 Buenos Aires, Argentina